ocaml/odoc/README.md

 ## Using `odoc` with BuckleScript/Reason

+> BuckleScript support currently requires the latest development version of odoc.

 While the BuckleScript/Reason toolchain relies on `npm`, `odoc` at the moment needs to be used from a working OCaml toolchain.